stefanskoricdev/nature-social-media/README.md

 1. App has two user types: regular user and admin.
 They can register and login.

-2.Admin:
+2. Admin:

--Can review all users,
+   - Can review all users,
--Can block regular user and remove block (Blocked user can't login), -Can filter users on Admin page by status or type of user, -Has all the rest of regular user features,
+   - Can block regular user and remove block (Blocked user can't login),
+   - Can filter users on Admin page by status or type of user,
+   - Has all the rest of regular user features,

-3.Regular user:
+3. Regular user:
--Create post that contains: name, place, description, accessabillity, type and date it was created, -Can leave reactions to post (positive or negative, but only one of those), -Can comment post, and can delete comment user created and every comment on users post, -Single post overview with ability to read comments, leave comment or leave reaction to post, -Clicking on users link will lead to that users Profile page, -User can delete his own post
+   - Create post that contains: name, place, description, accessabillity, type and date it was created,
+   - Can leave reactions to post (positive or negative, but only one of those),
+   - Can comment post, and can delete comment user created and every comment on users post,
+   - Single post overview with ability to read comments, leave comment or leave reaction to post,
+   - Clicking on users link will lead to that users Profile page,
+   - User can delete his own post

 ## Setup